GeoNet/delta/docs/CAMERA_METADATA_CONVENTIONS_AND_IMAGE_INFORMATION.md

 Mount codes are unique across all sites, including seismic, GNSS, and other sites.
 They are found in the [network/mounts.csv](https://github.com/GeoNet/delta/blob/main/network/mounts.csv) file.

+Mount codes are 4 or more letters.

 Mount codes are named for ease of distinction and reflect either (or both) camera location or monitoring subject cues.

-Mount codes are 4 or more letters.
+There is no fixed convention for camera mount codes although a few are used consistently:

-For some older camera sites, the first two letters of the mount code give an indication of where the site is (i.e. they will be an abbreviation of a significant local geographic feature), and the last two letters give a sub-location, particularly where there are multiple mounts in the same area, e.g. WINR is at White Island (WI) on the north rim of the crater (NR).
-In other old camera sites, the mount codes do not follow this pattern, typically for historical or other reasons, e.g. TEMO is Taranaki Emergency Management Office, and KAKA is Kakaramea.
+- The first 1-2 letters of the mount code give an indication of where the site is (i.e. they will be an abbreviation of a significant local geographic feature), and the last 1-2 letters give a sub-location, particularly where there are multiple mounts in the same area, e.g. WINR is at White Island (WI) on the north rim of the crater (NR).

-Newer mount codes either abbreviate the location prefix to one letter or discard it completely, e.g., WSMC (White Island Summit Camera).
+- The mount codes are named simply by their location, e.g. TEMO is Taranaki Emergency Management Office, and KAKA is Kakaramea.

 As of 2026, permanent camera sites are named with a C suffix to indicate their nature.
 This allows distinction of camera sites from GNSS at the same location where they would otherwise have equivalent station codes.